- Date : 06/04/2018

 - Leave behind a legacy: If you have children and want to leave behind a legacy for them, a life insurance policy makes sense.
 This way, should anything happen to you, your nominees will be entitled to a large pay-out.
-However, if you don’t have dependants or children, a life insurance policy would not be the best option.
+However, if you don’t have dependents or children, a life insurance policy would not be the best option.

 If you do not have any such liabilities, you can reconsider continuing your life insurance plan after retirement.

-Travel insurance for over 60s
+Travel insurance for senior citizens

 Seniors travel insurance is an absolute must.
 Healthcare costs overseas are exorbitant.
 Suppose you travel without insurance and need medical care abroad, you may end up losing a large chunk of the money you saved up all these years.
 So, be cautious and never travel without a senior travel insurance plan.

 As you can see, health and life insurance might not be a must-have for all senior citizens.
 The requirements of these policies differ from one person to the next.
 So, speak to your financial advisor to understand all your insurance and investment options.
 Then opt for those that are most suitable for you.